marcardioid/marcardioid.github.io/README.md

 The repository contains two distinct branches: the [`src`] branch contains the source files that Pelican uses to generate the static files which are automatically pushed to the [`master`] branch by Travis CI.

-Most plugins in the [plugins] directory are heavily modified adaptations of the original plugins found on the [Pelican Plugins] repository.
+Most plugins in the [plugins] directory are heavily modified adaptations of the originals found in the [Pelican Plugins] repository.

 Code is licensed under the [MIT License] and articles under a [Creative Commons Attribution 4.0 International License].